torvalds/linux/Documentation/filesystems/fscrypt.rst

   struct fscrypt_policy_v1 is used or FSCRYPT_POLICY_V2 (2) if
   struct fscrypt_policy_v2 is used.
 (Note: we refer to the original policy version as "v1", though its version code is really 0.)
-  For new encrypted directories, use v2 policies.
+  For new encrypted directories, use v2 policies, which are supported since Linux v5.4.  v1 policies are deprecated and have several usability and security problems.

 - ``contents_encryption_mode`` and ``filenames_encryption_mode`` must
   be set to constants from ``<linux/fscrypt.h>`` which identify the